-English Church Architecture -
+English Church Architecture.

-SCORBOROUGH, St. Leonard (TA 015 454) (April 2013)
+SCORBLROUGH, St. Leonard (TA 015 454),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-The tower rises in three stages supported by clasping buttresses for the first two, before turning octagonal at the bell-stage to provide space at the angles for tall hexagonal pinnacles sitting on broaches.
-The tower W. window (left) is composed of two trefoiled lancets with trefoils above the lights and colonnettes at the sides, set in an encompassing arch with an encircled sexfoil in the head.
-A frieze of blank quatrefoils runs, high up around the second stage, and there is a frieze of leaf carving immediately below the bell-stage.
-The bell-openings are formed of lancet pairs divided by colonnettes, with three orders at the sides.
+The tower rises in three stages supported by clasping buttresses for the first two, before it turns octagonal at the bell-stage in order to provide space at the angles for tall hexagonal pinnacles.
+The tower W. window (illustrated left) is composed of two trefoil-cusped lancets with trefoils in the heads of the lights and colonnettes at the sides, all set in an encompassing arch with an encircled sexfoil in the head, in what is, in effect, a coming together of plate and bar tracery in the same window.
+The bell-openings are formed of gabled, lancet pairs divided by colonnettes, with three orders at the sides and encircled cinquefoils in the heads (as seen in the photograph at the top of the page).
 The pinnacles are divided into four short stages and terminate in ribbed spirelets.
 The main spire is tall and slender, with no lucarnes or noticeable entasis.